johnkerl/miller/docs6/shapes-of-data.rst

 I assigned $9 and it's not 9th
 ----------------------------------------------------------------

 Miller records are ordered lists of key-value pairs.
-For NIDX format, DKVP format when keys are missing, or CSV/CSV-lite format with ``--implicit-csv-header``, Miller will sequentially assign keys of the form ``1``, ``2``, etc. But these are not integer array indices: they're just field names taken from the initial field ordering in the input data.
+For NIDX format, DKVP format when keys are missing, or CSV/CSV-lite format with ``--implicit-csv-header``, Miller will sequentially assign keys of the form ``1``, ``2``, etc. But these are not integer array indices: they're just field names taken from the initial field ordering in the input data, when it is originally read from the input file(s).

 .. code-block:: none
    :emphasize-lines: 1-1